ezequiel9/Basic-user-manager-laravel-6/readme.md

 ## Project description
 This is a basic CRUD with some additions.
-I thinks is a good kick start to create an admin panel.
+I thinks is a good kick start to create an admin panel or learn how to use Laravel 6.
 - Users can create organisation and users.
 - 2 Roles, Admin and Employee.
 - Created with Vuejs.